 You can choose between colourful gyms and plain wood, usually doweling, ones.
 This is a matter of personal preference.
 Just make sure that the coloured ones do not have any toxic materials.
 I wouldn’t give my budgie a toy that I wouldn’t let a baby chew on.

-The Hanging Jungle Gym, at the top left of the page, is a lot of fun, and come in coloured or plain wood, and two level or three level types.
 You can also get a safe climbing net made for parrots.
-They can climb up, down and through the net and come in a small size making it a fantastic budgie toy.
+They can climb up, down and through the net and can come in a small size making it a fantastic budgie toy.

 Think about how it feels to be sitting still for too long, and you get an 'itch' to get up and stretch, walk and get some fresh air.
 Now imagine you are unable to for some reason and are stuck unable to move about indefinitely, it is like that for a budgie that wants to chew but has nothing to munch on.